Chocbanana/Chocbanana.github.io/_posts/blog/2015-09-02-Milestones.md

 ## TODO for website
-* FIX FLICKR GALLERY EMBEDDING
-* Document what Js is included because right now it's just one weird copypasta file
+* Document what Js is included, because right now it's just one weird copypasta file
 * Implement style guide, so that themes can be shifted
 * Integrate social media sharing for posts, and for contacting me
 * Use font awesome instead of current icons